Nikhil-tech007/Employee-Voter-Visualization/README.md

 - Work-Life Balance Happiness: The average work-life balance happiness is 5.74 out of 10.
 - Favorite Programming Languages: Python and R are the most popular programming languages among respondents.
 - Difficulty by Sex: The dashboard includes a breakdown of perceived difficulty by gender, showing the percentage of respondents finding their roles easy, difficult, or neither.

+## How to Use Clone the Repository:
+- Clone this repository to your local machine.
+- Open Power BI File: Open the Data Surveying.pbix file using Power BI Desktop.
+- Explore the Dashboard: Interact with the dashboard to explore the data and gain insights.
+You can filter data by nationality, job title, and other variables.
+- Review the Excel Data: Review the Final Project.xlsx file for the raw data used in the analysis.